bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def expected_state(self):
             """
-            Return a actual_state that describes the target state of this item as configured in the repo (mnemonic: _c_dict for _config_ dict).
-Returning `None` instead means that the item should not exist.
+            Return a state-dict that describes the expeced state of this item as configured in the repo.
+Returning `None` instead means that the item should not exist on the node.

             Implementing this method is optional.
 The default implementation uses the attributes as defined in the bundle.